Issue / Question

-ZD420 Series Desktop Printer Initial Setup
+ZD420 Series Desktop Printer

 Test Print without Data

-To test the printer without connecting to a data source (stand alone mode) you can perform the following actions.
+To test the printer without connecting to a data source (stand-alone mode), you can perform the following actions.

 Button Press Setup

-The ZD420 printers are different from older Zebra Desktop Model Printers in that they do not utilize the feed button flash sequences to modify settings since they use the new Link-OS firmware.
-They differ by having a three button front panel that supports configuration in standard and an Advanced Mode.
+The ZD420 printers are different from older Zebra Desktop Model Printers as they do not utilize the feed button flash sequences to modify settings since they use the new Link-OS firmware.
+In addition, they differ by having a three-button front panel that supports configuration in standard and an Advanced Mode.

-The Front Panel is described here.
-See Operator Controls Read More>>
+The Front Panel is described here: Operator Controls.

-See a Getting Started Video to view a typical printer installation procedure See Video>>
+Watch the Video: Getting Started to view a typical printer installation procedure.

-Note: Any setup configurations performed using the printer buttons can be overwritten by a driver or application that sends configuration commands.
+NOTE Any setup configurations performed using the printer buttons can be overwritten by a driver or application that sends configuration commands.

 ||IMPORTANT!
-If you use a USB connection to the printer, install the Zebra Driver (or Zebra Setup Utility) before connecting the USB cable to the printer to ensure Windows properly detects and installs the printer.
+If you use a USB connection to the printer, install the Zebra Driver (or Zebra Setup Utility) before connecting the USB cable to the printer to ensure Windows detects and installs the printer correctly.

 Do you need the ZebraDesigner Driver?

-Important: All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
-A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
-The host device that generates the printer commands for printing typically has printing specifications that are sent as commands to the printer.
+||IMPORTANT!
+All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
+A printer is functioning fine after setup but fails or indicates an error after receiving label requests, most likely affected by the host side's misconfiguration of the driver or printer software settings.
+The host device that generates the printer commands for printing typically has printing specifications sent as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

-Understanding your media
+Understanding your media:

-The Zebra Printer supports the use of many types and shapes of label/tags and knowing your media detail is important for proper configuration.
+The Zebra Printer supports using many types and shapes of label/tags, and knowing your media detail is essential for proper configuration.
 For more information, refer to Media and Ribbon Identification.

 Media Related Configurations